rjsf-team/react-jsonschema-form/docs/validation.md

         metaSchema={metaSchema} />
 ), document.getElementById("app"));
 ```
-`metaSchema` also accepts array of meta schemas:
+`metaSchema` also accepts an array of meta schemas:

 ```jsx
 render((